Touch to see more in this section.

 - RECORDING SECRETARY.
 The recording secretary shall keep the minutes of the Board of Trustees and the Executive Committee and of meetings of the members, shall keep the records of the organization, shall discharge all other duties as may be assigned from time to time by the Board of Trustees, and, in general, shall discharge all duties incident to the office.

 - CORRESPONDING SECRETARY.
 The corresponding secretary shall conduct all general correspondence of the organization.
-The secretary shall arrange notice of all meetings of the organization.
+The corresponding secretary shall arrange notice of all meetings of the organization.

 - TREASURER.
 The treasurer shall keep and maintain all financial records of the organization and be responsible for the funds of this organization.
 The treasurer shall make reports as the Board of Trustees may require and shall discharge all duties incident to the office.